-The Member was required to document and report the incidents of abuse that she observed to CAS and the Ministry.
+The Member was required to document and report the abuse incidents she observed to CAS and the Ministry.
 However, she failed to intervene, report and document several incidents of abuse to children under her care.
+By so doing, she demonstrated that she was unaware of, and did not follow, relevant legislation and policies.